- Akademik Ioffe

 Medical Documentation: Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.

-Sea Kayaking Option: $695 per person
+Sea Kayaking Option: $695 per person; pre-booking required

 All guests are required to have comprehensive travel insurance which must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter) and personal liability.
 It must cover cancellation, curtailment and loss of luggage and personal effects.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.